menu

 Demographics

-The education level of Marietta citizens is a little higher than the average for US cities and towns: 22.66% of adults in Marietta have at least a bachelor's degree.
+The citizens of Marietta are slightly better educated than the national average of 21.84% for all cities and towns, with 22.66% of adults in Marietta having a bachelor's degree or advanced degree.

 The per capita income in Marietta in 2022 was $34,862, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $139,448 for a family of four.
 However, Marietta contains both very wealthy and poor people as well.